ApprenticeofEnder/Rusty-AoC-2023/day5_payload/README.md

-# Day 5 Payload Builder
+# Day 5 Payload Builder (DEPRECATED)

 Credit to [ov8m](https://github.com/o8vm) for the base code on this.

+This version of the payload builder is deprecated.
+Use `day5_payload_v2` instead.

 # Rust DOS (Creating a DOS executable with Rust)